 My husband and I like this pie crust recipe so much that I’ll often just make it and bake it into cookies.
 For an exact pie crust cookie recipe be sure to check out my e-cookbook, Allergy Friendly Cookie Monster.
 You can download it for free if you sign up for the newsletter.

-Recipes Using The Perfect Gluten Free Vegan Pie Crust
+Tasty Recipes Using this Gluten Free Vegan Pie Crust

-Important Steps in Making Gluten Free Vegan Pie Crust
+How to Make this Gluten Free Vegan Pie Crust Perfect

 The easiest way to get this gluten free vegan pie crust into your pie pan is to use the parchment paper you rolled it out on.
 Since this pie crust obviously lacks gluten, it is not as stretchy as standard pie crust dough.
 If you were to try and lift it up from one edge it’s very likely it’ll just break.
 This technique solves that problem and makes it so easy to work with your gluten free vegan pie crust dough.
 You’ll see very detailed instructions on how to complete this step in the recipe card down below.